 An alternative to the Pepperstone Razor Account is the Pepperstone Standard Account.
 See our comparison of Razor vs Standard here.

-Major benefits of IC Markets ECN broker include:
+Major benefits of IC Markets Raw Spread ECN pricing account include:

 Easy to use interface that is very easy to use with prompt order management functionality.